Suavisimo/sf_turn_fsm/README.md

 # Features

 - Simulates the interactions between players during a turn.
+-- Sets up Action windows for the current player.
+-- Sets up Action windows for the non-current player.
 - Allow events to exist as "hooks" for other processes to be invoked.
+-- Based on events, enable ways to interconnect mutliple action windows and/or other systems.
 - Provides a drop-in process for Erlang game systems that want to leverage turn-based interactions between players.
 - Builds a template to follow for using the Snowflake technique